atweb3-io/celo-community-rpc/README.md

 - `rpc-servers.js`: Contains the list of backend RPC endpoints.
 This file can be updated by "celcli call" to fetch registered RPC servers and check their health.
 - `wrangler.toml`: Cloudflare Worker configuration file.

-The worker randomly selects one of the endpoints from the `backendList` for each request, providing load balancing and failover capabilities.
+The worker uses a round-robin strategy to select endpoints from the `backendList` for each request, providing load balancing and failover capabilities.
 If a request fails, the worker will retry with a different endpoint.

 ## Deployment